wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-rest-connector-example.md

             <img src="{{base_path}}/assets/img/integrate/connectors/sf-rest-conn-add-call-sequence-1.png" title="Add call sequence 1" width="800" alt="Add call sequence 1"/>

-        2. Select `create` sequence from the drop down given for `Referring Sequence`.
+        2. Select the `create` sequence from the drop-down given for `Referring Sequence`.

     3. Add the created `retrieve` sequence.
-        1. Add another `Call Sequence` to the design pane.
-Below the previous `Call Sequence`.
+        1. Add another `Call Sequence` to the design pane below the previous `Call Sequence`.

             <img src="{{base_path}}/assets/img/integrate/connectors/sf-rest-conn-add-call-sequence-2.png" title="Add call sequence 2" width="800" alt="Add call sequence 2"/>

-        2. Select `retrieve` sequence from the drop down given for `Referring Sequence`.
+        2. Select the `retrieve` sequence from the drop-down given for `Referring Sequence`.

     4. Get a response from the user.

-        When you invoking the created API the request of the message is going through the `create` and `retrieve` sequences.
-Finally pass to the the [Respond mediator]({{base_path}}/reference/mediators/respond-mediator/).
-In here the Respond Mediator stops the processing on the current message and sends the message back to the client as a response.
+        When you invoke the created API the request of the message goes through the `create` and `retrieve` sequences.
+Finally, pass to the [Respond mediator]({{base_path}}/reference/mediators/respond-mediator/).
+Here the Respond Mediator stops the processing of the current message and sends the message back to the client as a response.

         1. Add **respond mediator** to the **design view** at the end.

-3. Once you have setup the sequences and the API, you can see the `salesforcerest` API as shown below.
+3. Once you have set up the sequences and the API, you can see the `salesforcerest` API as shown below.

     <img src="{{base_path}}/assets/img/integrate/connectors/sf-rest-conn-api-design.png" title="API design view" width="800" alt="API design view"/>

-4. Now you can switch into the Source view and check the XML configuration files of the created API, connection and sequences.
+4. Now you can switch to the Source view and check the XML configuration files of the created API, connection, and sequences.

     ??? note "create.xml"
         ```